abbbi/nullfsvfs/README.md

 It is possible to set POSIX ACL attributes via `setfacl` so it appears the filesystem supports them, they are not saved.

+Works with recent linux kernels (5.x), nullfs builds fine with older kernels (4.x, 3.x) but setting ACL information fails with "Operation not supported".

 ### usecases

 See: [Use Cases ](https://github.com/abbbi/nullfsvfs/labels/Usecase)